 - Your child is over 6 months of age and has other symptoms of illness besides fever, e.g. drowsiness, breathlessness, vomiting, fitting, or a rash.

-If you would like to consult a specialist, visit Dr Al-Rubeyi’s Top Doctors profile and book an appointment now.
+If you would like to consult a specialist, don't hesitate to reach out to Dr Bushra Al-Rubeyi via her Top Doctors profile today to book an appointment.